The Ultimate List of UK Web Design, Developer & UX Conferences 2018

 Camp Digital brings together digital, design and UX with a range of presentations and workshops from top speakers on topics such as 'Humanising Data', 'Agile: How to Get Stuff Done Without Wasting Money' and 'Using and Understanding Assistive Digital Technologies'.

 Only last-minute tickets are still available.
 Even so, this is still one of the more affordable conferences to attend.

 June 8, 2018

 Pixel Pioneers launched in 2017 and is back again this year in Bristol on June 8th.
 The event promises to be a hub for creative culture and looks to bring together the web community for more than just the latest cutting-edge tech.
 You’ll get eight practical sessions with actionable takeaways for your money plus a range of extras (goodie bag, exclusive Slack channel, afterparty).

 You can also attend an additional user testing or UX psychology workshop day taking place on the 7th June (prices vary).
 Students get 50% off the main conference!

 June 13-15, 2018

-Taking place at Dynamic Earth (sure to bring back memories of school trips for anyone from Scotland, like me), this is an established UX event offering the opportunity for the design community to gain hands-on, practical experience and learn from industry peers and leaders alike.
-This is a 3-day programme, but at the moment it appears that only tickets for the full event are available.
+Taking place at Dynamic Earth (sure to bring back memories of school trips for anyone from Scotland), this is an established UX event offering the opportunity for the design community to gain hands-on, practical experience and learn from industry peers and leaders alike.
+This is a 3-day programme, but you can attend your preference of one, two or the full three days (from £210 +VAT).